miztrz/FeedTheZombies/README.md

+# FEED THE ZOMBIES

-# How to install Feed The Zombies
+## How to install Feed The Zombies

 Clone the directory, and then open a terminal there on your computer.